Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 The Hidden Signal in Property Market Trends

 Most people watch Sydney auction rates to guess the market.
 Better clues come from moving data.
 See our property market analysis guide for more.
-Whether you're making a first list or looking at houses, knowing these shifts helps you buy smarter.
+If you're making a first list or looking at houses, knowing these shifts helps you buy smarter.

 ABS data from the ABS shows where people are moving.
 Sydney locals are heading to the Central Coast and Newcastle.
 Melbourne locals are moving to Geelong and Ballarat.

 Suburbs with many new people grew 19.3% on average over three years.
 The suburbs most buyers watched grew about 7.2%.
 Watch the moves, not the hype.
-Compare growth using our rentvesting vs homeownership Australia tool.
+Compare growth with our rentvesting vs homeownership Australia tool.

 The 2025 Snapshot